Top 10 Fastest Roller Coasters in the World 2021

-There is absolutely nothing to compare with the thrill of having a roller coaster ride.
-Famous roller coasters like Formula Rossa, Kingda Ka, Top Thrill Dragster, Dodonpa, and Superman: Escape from Krypton can exceed a blazing speed of 100 mph.
-Modern roller coasters add thrilling elements like hydraulic launches and inversions and utilize park terrains in unique ways.
-Following is the list of the top ten fastest roller coasters in the world.
+Experiencing a roller coaster ride is an unmatched thrill.
+Famous roller coasters such as Formula Rossa, Kingda Ka, Top Thrill Dragster, Dodonpa, and Superman: Escape from Krypton can reach speeds exceeding 100 mph.
+Today’s roller coasters incorporate exciting features such as hydraulic launches and inversions and use park landscapes in innovative ways.

-10 Millennium Force, 93 miles per hour, Cedar Point, United States
+10 Millennium Force, Cedar Point, United States, 93 mph

-It is the first roller coaster that promotes a cable lift system rather than a traditional chain lift.
-Officials named Millennium Force for its introduction in the new millennium.
-Furthermore, it also features two tunnels, three overbanked turns, and four hills.
-Additionally, it takes approximately 2 minutes and 20 seconds to complete one cycle.
-Moreover, Millennium Force is one of only two Intamin built Giga Coasters as of 2020.
+It also has the longest drop.
+Unlike traditional chain lifts, it uses a cable lift system.
+The ride features two tunnels, three overbanked turns, and four hills, and it takes about 2 minutes and 20 seconds to complete a cycle.
+Millennium Force is one of only two Intamin-built Giga Coasters as of 2020.
+It was named in honor of the new millennium.

 Fury 325